mikaelvesavuori/minimally/readme.md

 Note that Service Workers will only work on HTTPS domains or when served from localhost.
 Running it plainly from your file system will not start the Service Worker.

 ### .htaccess
-The file is modified from the one contained in HTML5 Boilerplate 5.3.0.
+The file is modified from the .htaccess contained in HTML5 Boilerplate 5.3.0.

 There are added sections for:
 - Hotlink protection